TnTech-ECE/CapstoneStarterRepo/README.md

 ### Faculty Supervisor

 Dr. Jeffrey Austen is the faculty supervisor and stakeholder for the drone tracker project.
-He is a professor with the Electrical and Computer Engineering Department at Tennessee Technological University with specializations in signal processing and communication system.
+He is a professor with the Electrical and Computer Engineering Department at Tennessee Technological University with specializations in signal processing and communication systems.

 ### Stakeholders